Read This First

 Prompt 1: Create a table with the following domains of AI capability and add columns reflecting Recently Acquired, Beta Stage, and 1-Year Away.

-The section turns on Domains of Capability for Web-Based Public AI Bots.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Domains of Capability for Web-Based Public AI Bots in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Domains of Capability for Web-Based Public AI Bots, Domain of Capability, and Recently Acquired.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Domains of Capability for Web-Based Public AI Bots, Domain of Capability, and Recently Acquired in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why the opening question matters without pretending the wider issue of Self-Reported AI Capabilities: 06/24 has been exhausted.